Waiting for Yo (and snow)

 In the meantime, we wait… and get our snow shovels ready.

 Posted on January 22, 2016, in Baseball, New York Mets and tagged Baseball, hot stove, Mets, New York Mets, Sandy Alderson, Washington Nationals, Yoenis Cespedes.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Waiting for Yo (and snow).